ytdl-org/youtube-dl/README.md

     -x, --extract-audio              Convert video files to audio-only files (requires ffmpeg or avconv and ffprobe or avprobe)
+    -S, --start-second               Start second for audio clipping(Need to be used with -x option)
+    -T, --total-seconds              Total number of seconds in audio clip(Need to be used with -x option)
     --audio-format FORMAT            Specify audio format: "best", "aac", "vorbis", "mp3", "m4a", "opus", or "wav";
                                      "best" by default